rescuezilla/nbdkit/README.md

 * liblzma

-For the memory plugin with allocator=zstd:
+For the memory plugin with allocator=zstd and supporting compressed qcow2:

 * zstd